Beyond Plastics used Bluetooth trackers in 53 polypropylene cups at 35 Starbucks locations; 0 of 36 tracked cups reached a recycling facility.

 Notable Comments

-@rileymat2: Reports that at his local Starbucks all three bins – two labeled recyclables, one trash – are emptied into the same dumpster nightly.
+@rileymat2: Reports that at his local Starbucks all three bins – two labeled recycling, one trash – are consolidated into the same dumpster nightly.